-Physiotherapists assess patients and/or work with patient information from other health care professionals such as doctors or specialists, to create and review treatment programmes that include manual therapy, therapeutic exercise, movement and the application of technological equipment like ultrasound therapy.
+Physiotherapists assess patients and/or work with patient information from other healthcare professionals such as doctors or specialists, to create and review treatment programs that include manual therapy, therapeutic exercise, movement and the application of technological equipment like ultrasound therapy.

 Typical physiotherapy treatment plans can include: